Graduate Music Audition Requirements

 Perform both of the following, totaling at least four minutes:

-- Two-mallet solo.
-A work of your choice; be creative!
-Some suggestions are Bach Sonatas and Partitas for Unaccompanied Violin, or Suites for Unaccompanied Cello, or selections from the MassChap 2010 Xylophone Collection.
+- Two-mallet solo: A work of your choice—be creative!
+Bach (preferably from Sonatas and Partitas for Unaccompanied Violin or Suites for Unaccompanied Cello) or other classical composers’ adapted works (from any instrument), or selections from the MassChap 2010 Xylophone Collection.

 Timpani